deven-org/telemetry-functions/doc/TESTING.md

 Jest is configured by default to look for .js, .jsx, .ts and .tsx files inside of __tests__ folders, as well as any files with a suffix of .test or .spec (this includes files called test or spec).

-Our project have __tests__ folders which have *.test.ts files that will contain our test cases and fixtures folder having all the payload mocks used in test cases.
+The project has  __tests__ folders which have *.test.ts files that will contain the test cases and fixtures folder having all the payload mocks used in test cases.

 To write a test case we first define the outcomes that we must validate to ensure that the functionality is working correctly.

-- To group test cases in Jest into a test suite we can use the describe() function.
-It takes a suite name string and handler function as the first two arguments.
+- To group test cases in Jest into a test suite we can use the `describe()` function.
+It takes a suite name (string) and a handler function as the first two arguments.
- - In Jest we use the it() function.
-It takes a test name string and handler function as the first two arguments.
+ - In Jest we use the `it()` function.
+It takes a test name (string) and a handler function as the first two arguments.
- - An expectation is created with the expect() function.
-It returns an object of matcher methods (toMatchObject()) with which we assert something expected about the tested value.
+ - An expectation is created with the `expect()` function.
+It returns an object of matcher methods `toMatchObject()` with which we assert something expected about the tested value.

-Example:
+Example: A test to check if the function returns "foo" for multiples of 3
 ```
 // fooBar.test.ts
 const fooBar = require("./fooBar");